Did you used to be named Nyaya Health?

-We, instead, are building a diverse set of revenue sources.
-We have a growing performance-based contract with government investment at the core, supported by local community investment, individual and institutional philanthropy, crowdfunding, and research funding.
+We are cultivating diverse set of revenue sources.
+We have a growing performance-based contract with government investment at the core, supported by local community investment, individual and institutional philanthropy, and research funding.
 Future revenue opportunities include health insurance.

 How do you partner with Nepal’s government?

 Our partnership with the Nepali government is expansive, and is based upon a contractual agreement.
-The idea behind durable healthcare is that a nonprofit healthcare company delivers care within the government’s infrastructure and receives funding from the government only if they deliver results.
+We deliver care within the government’s infrastructure and receive funding from the government only if they deliver results.
 Thus, in our partnership, the Nepali government acts as a funder and regulator, and we deliver healthcare within their infrastructure.

 The Nepali government currently provides land, buildings, trainings, over 50% of our pharmaceuticals, and 90% of our community health worker network.
 This dramatically decreases cost and provides a platform for replication via government systems that are shared across the country.
 Additionally, our contract with the government is performance-based, meaning the government has committed to increase their investment as we grow and achieve better health outcomes.